Enpass vs 1Password: which takes the lead?

 Multifactor security

-With 1Password, you get a few two-factor authentication (2FA) options.
-You can always set up 2FA with authenticator apps like Authy, Google Authenticator, and Microsoft Authenticator.
+With 1Password, you get a few MFA options.
+You can always set up MFA with authenticator apps like Authy, Google Authenticator, and Microsoft Authenticator.
 Alternatively, you can also use Duo Security to confirm login requests.
 Here, you’ll get push notifications sent to your mobile device for login request confirmation.

-On the other hand, Enpass doesn’t support 2FA and, instead, advises users to work around this by using a KeyFile along with a master password for another layer of security.
+On the other hand, Enpass doesn’t support MFA, and I believe this lack of built-in MFA support is a significant oversight.
+Instead, it advises users to work around this by using a KeyFile along with a master password for another layer of security.
 Frankly, this is quite a big handicap for a password manager.
 Plus, the KeyFile workaround would likely confuse those who aren’t tech-oriented.

 Data storage

-If you’re on its Personal or Families plan, you get 1GB of storage.
+With 1Password’s Personal or Families plan, you get 1GB of encrypted file storage.
 Meanwhile, Business users get 5GB of storage.
 In any case, each file must be under 2GB in size.
 Objectively, that’s not a lot of wiggle room for resource-intensive items like photos and videos.
 However, you’ll be just fine if you’re storing things like passwords, licenses, bank accounts, and other documents.

 On the flip side, you don’t get this convenience with Enpass.
 Since it doesn’t upload your vault and data to its servers, all your content stays on your device.

-In brief, you can’t compare what is not there.
+In brief, you can’t compare what isn't there.
 So, while 1Password isn’t exactly the most generous with its data storage, it’s still leading this 1Password vs Enpass faceoff.

 Privacy policy